scaldi/scaldi-website/learn.md

 * [Injector](#injectors) - it's a container for the bindings, that you have defined in the module.
 * [Module](#module) - gives you nice syntax to create bindings with `bind` and `binding`. `Module` also extends `Injector` trait and implicit `Injector` instance always available when you are defining your bindings
 * [Injectable](#inject-bindings) - the only responsibility of this trait is to provide you with `inject` function (so it just provides nice syntax for injecting dependencies).
-It's important to understand, that it's the only the purpose of it.
-So it completely stateless and knows nothing about actual bindings you have defined in the module.
+It's important to understand, that it's the only purpose of it.
+So it is completely stateless and knows nothing about actual bindings you have defined in the module.
 In order to actually find and inject dependencies, `inject` function always takes an implicit parameter of type `Injector`

 Next sections will describe each of these concepts in more detail.